 graze is a UK-based healthier snack by post, where you can select the healthy foods that are actually tailored to your taste and handpick your very own snack box, delivered to any UK address.

 This is a fantastic example of subscription e-commerce businesses.
-Beauty Pie offers each membership a corresponding monthly spending limit based on typical prices.
+Beauty Pie offers each member a corresponding monthly spending limit based on typical prices.
 So you can shop up to your limit, but you pay only members’ price and you can get so much more luxury beauty for less money.

 Last but not least…